-I write weird books for teens.
+I write weird books for adults, teens, kids, and some for the whole family.
 Another word for “weird” is speculative fiction, which is fantasy, sci fi, time travel, supernatural, paranormal, alternate history, dystopian, steampunk, or anything else WAY out of the ordinary.

 Zaq may as well have punched me in the gut.
 I couldn’t believe I’d just thought he was worthy of my sister.